awsdocs/aws-dynamodb-encryption-docs/doc_source/most-recent-provider.md

 When you create a Most Recent Provider, you specify a provider store, a name for the Most Recent Provider, and a time\-to\-live value that determines how often the Most Recent Provider asks its provider store for the version number of its most recent version of cryptographic materials\.

 **Note**
 When the time\-to\-live value expires, the Most Recent Provider asks the provider store for the maximum version number of its existing CMPs\.
 This action does not increment the version or cause the provider store to create new encryption materials\.
-For more information, see [Rotating Cryptographic Materials](#most-recent-provider-rotate)\.
+For more information, see [Rotating cryptographic materials](#most-recent-provider-rotate)\.

 When the item encryptor asks the Most Recent Provider for encryption materials, the Most Recent Provider begins by searching its cache for the latest version of its CMP\.
 + If it finds the latest version CMP in its cache, the Most Recent Provider uses the CMP to generate encryption materials\.
 Then, it returns the encryption materials to the item encryptor\.
 This operation does not require a call to the provider store\.